simonoliver/UnityFigmaBridgeExample/README.md

 The project is an empty project with a single Figma import applied, to show what is generated.
 There are a couple of additional files to show other features:

+If you want to create your own version of the Figma document to test importing, you can import the **Figma Unity Bridge Example.fig** file from the *FigmaSource* folder into Figma.

 ## Attached behaviours

 You can find a few example behaviours in the **Scripts** folder that show how behaviours are automatically attached to Figma Nodes, and how button presses are bound: